fu4303/portfolio-vincentntang/content/posts/customize-bootstrap/index.md

 So install these modules (you'll need to download [nodeJS](https://nodejs.org/en/) if you haven't already)

 ```
-npm install bootstrap
+npm install bootstrap@4.3.1
 npm install node-sass
 ```

-This will download `bootstrap scss files` into your `node_modules` folder. `node-sass` is used to compile these files
+This will download `bootstrap scss files` into your `node_modules` folder. `node-sass` is used to compile these files.

 Next thing you want to do, is import a `main.scss` file into where you'll be calling this file.
 We call this a rollup file, because it's going to referencing a ton of other files into it.